GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Conclusion

 \section{Conclusion}

-In this work, we proposed GraphCogent, a novel agent framework that enhances LLMs' graph reasoning capabilities by addressing their working memory constraints.
-Inspired by human cognitive architecture, GraphCogent integrates three key modules: Sensory Module (standardizing diverse graph text representations), Buffer Module (integrating and indexing graph data), and Execution Module (combining tool-based and model-based reasoning).
+In this work, we proposed GraphCogent, a novel agent framework that enhances LLMs' graph reasoning capabilities by mitigating their working memory constraints.
+Inspired by human cognitive architecture, GraphCogent integrates three key modules: Sensory Module (standardizing diverse graph text representations), Buffer Module (integrating and indexing graph data), and Execution Module (combining tool-calling and tool-creation reasoning).
 To evaluate LLMs on real-world graph reasoning tasks, we introduce Graph4real, a benchmark featuring large-scale graphs for four real-world domains.
 Experiments show that GraphCogent achieves 20\% higher than existing state-of-the-art agent-based method while reducing over 30\% token usage.